 1. Fixing the “Pool-Party” Cross-Site Tracking Vulnerability

 Starting in Brave 1.35, Brave includes protections against all known practical forms of “pool-party” attacks.
 All browsers are vulnerable to pool-party attacks, though some more than others.
-Brave is now one of only two browsers to protect users from realistic pool-party attacks1.
+Brave is now one of only two browsers to protect users from realistic pool-party attacks.

 Brave protects users from pool-party attacks by partitioning the global limit on WebSocket connections by site, meaning that all sites are restricted to a maximum of 30 WebSockets (Edit: the initial version of this post specified 10 WebSockets per site.
 This number has since been increased to 30 for web-compat reasons).
 This change prevents sites from using the global WebSocket pool to communicate across site boundaries.
 (Brave users were never vulnerable to the other practical pool-party attack that Brave researchers identified, which used the global Server-Sent events pool.
 That form of pool-party attack only applied to WebKit-based browsers.)